-On March 10, 2016 and effective as of January 1, 2016, Relmada entered into an Office Space License Agreement (the "License") with Actinium Pharmaceuticals, Inc. ("Actinium"), with whom we share two common board members, for office space located at 275 Madison Avenue, 7th Floor, New York, NY 10016.
+On March 10, 2016 and effective as of January 1, 2016, the Company entered into an Office Space License Agreement (the "License") with Actinium Pharmaceuticals, Inc. ("Actinium"), with whom we share two common board members, for office space located at 275 Madison Avenue, 7th Floor, New York, NY 10016.
 The term of the License is three years from the effective date, with an automatic renewal provision.
 The cost of the License is approximately \$16,620 per month for Actinium, subject to customary escalations and adjustments.
 The Company records the license fees as other income in the consolidated income statements.
-At September 30, 2016 and June 30, 2016, the Company had a lease deposit of approximately \$40,000 in long-term liabilities.
+During the year ended June 30, 2016, the Company received and recorded a lease deposit of approximately \$40,000 in long-term liabilities.